 National Adaptive Trial for PTSD Related Insomnia

 Many Veterans with posttraumatic stress disorder (PTSD) have trouble sleeping or have frequent nightmares.
 So far, no medication has been approved for treatment of insomnia in PTSD.
-The purpose of this research study is to find out if taking medications called trazodone, eszopiclone, or gabapentin can help decrease symptoms of insomnia in patients with PTSD.
+The purpose of this research study is to find out if taking medications called trazodone or eszopiclone can help decrease symptoms of insomnia in patients with PTSD.
 PTSD is a form of intense anxiety which sometimes results from severe trauma.
 Symptoms may include nightmares, flashbacks, troublesome memories, difficulty sleeping, poor concentration, irritability, anger, and emotional withdrawal.
 Insomnia is a disorder that can make it hard to fall sleep, stay asleep or cause a person to wake up too early and not be able to fall back to sleep.

 CSP #2016 - National Adaptive Trial for PTSD Related Insomnia

 VA Cooperative Studies Program #2016 is a double-blind three-arm adaptive clinical trial to compare the efficacy of trazodone hydrochloride and eszopiclone to placebo, as adjunctive therapies in the treatment of insomnia symptoms among Veterans with military related PTSD, as measured by statistically significant difference in change from baseline in Insomnia Severity Index (ISI) total score at Week 12.